srilathapatchava/MiniProject/README.md

 # MiniProject
-This project report presents a methodology for stance detection using a graphbased approach combined with machine learning techniques.
+This project report presents a methodology for stance detection using a graph based approach combined with machine learning techniques.
 The methodology involves generating a graph structure from the dataset, applying the deep walk algorithm for node embeddings, and utilizing a classifier such as logistic regression or SVM for node classification.
 The node embeddings are trained on the stance